 The door glass should remain clear during normal burning.
 However under certain conditions, such as burning at a low or slow rate, using damp wood or overnight burning, the glass may become somewhat blackened.
 To remedy this, operate the appliance at a fast rate.
-Alternatively when the stove is cold, open the door and clean the inside face of the glass with a damp cloth or with glass cleaner (www.aradastovesandspares.com or Arada dealers).
+Alternatively when the stove is cold, open the door and clean the inside face of the glass with a damp cloth or with glass cleaner.

-7.11 Fire door handle / riddle handle
+7.11 Fire door handle